guoyiwang/guoyiwang.github.io/source/_posts/Algorithm/Day1-Array01.md

 ## 27. Remove Element

 ### slow pointer and fast pointer
 ```
 // fast pointer will find the non-target first
-// slow will still be target
+// slow will still be target item, since slow only move when fast find the non-target item
 // swap
 var removeElement = function(nums, val) {
     let slow = 0;